 CIRC-PACK project aims at more sustainable, efficient, competitive, integrated and interconnected plastic packaging value chain with less fossil fuel dependence.

 Cement recarbonation refers to the process where part of the CO2 emitted during the cement production is re-absorbed by concrete in use through carbonation.

-Food and drink manufacturers work continuously to preserve the value of resources that go into producing food and drink products during the manufacturing process.
-The website Ingredients for a circular economy presents through concrete examples what manufacturers do to move towards a more circular economy: for instance, through preventing food waste and striving to preserve the value of resources such as water, energy and materials.
+Food and drink manufacturers work continuously to preserve the value of resources that go into food and drink products during the manufacturing process.
+The website Ingredients for a circular economy presents through concrete examples what manufacturers do to move towards a more circular economy: for instance, striving to preserve the value of resources such as water, energy and materials.

 SCREEN is a Horizon 2020 project covering 17 European regions.